-Why is this discrimination?
+Why is this job ad discrimination?

+To attract the right quality of applicants, you should carefully consider the content and design of the job advert.
 There are lots of rules around writing job adverts, mostly based around best practice to attract candidates.
 But certain rules are there to ensure you don’t fall foul of discrimination law.

 Only use phrases like ‘recent graduate’ or ‘highly experienced’ when these are actual requirements of the job.
 This could discriminate against younger or older people who might not have had the opportunity to get certain qualifications.